davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 #### Disengage from combat

 To run away from a combat, the model must succeed at a Disengage-roll.
-Roll 1T20 and if the result is 11+ they may Disengage from the combat and move.
+Roll 1T20 and if the result is 11+ the model may Disengage from the combat and move.
 The model gains -1 to the Disengage roll for each enemy it's engaged with beyond the first.

 #### Moved by a spell